Retroperitoneal fibrosis

-Retroperitoneal fibrosis or Ormond's disease is a disease featuring the proliferation of fibrous tissue in the retroperitoneum, the compartment of the body containing the kidneys, aorta, renal tract, and various other structures.
+Retroperitoneal fibrosis or Ormond's disease is a disease featuring the proliferation of fibrous tissue (fibrosis) in the retroperitoneum, the compartment of the body containing the kidneys, aorta, renal tract, and various other structures.
 It may present with lower back pain, kidney failure, hypertension, deep vein thrombosis, and other obstructive symptoms.
-It is named after John Kelso Ormond, who rediscovered the condition in 1948.
+It is named after John Kelso Ormond, who discovered the condition in 1948.

 Causes

 The association of idiopathic retroperitoneal fibrosis with various immune-related conditions and response to immunosuppression led to a search for an autoimmune cause of idiopathic RPF.
 Many of these previously idiopathic cases can now be attributed to IgG4-related disease, an autoimmune disorder proposed in 2003.
 Otherwise, one-third of cases are secondary to malignancy, medication (methysergide, hydralazine, beta blockers), prior radiotherapy, or certain infections.
+However, emerging evidence suggests that occupational exposure to asbestos and tobacco smoking are also strong, synergistic risk factors for the development of idiopathic RPF, underscoring the importance of preventative measures in high risk populations.